 And you know what?
 I couldn't even taste the pine nuts inside all the garlic, basil and Parmesan.
 And if we're going to spend almost $10/lb. for something, we better be able to taste it, right?

-However, I didn't really tell anyone (out of embarrassment? shame? guilt?
-I'll let you decide...) until the time we had Brian's cousin and his family to dinner.
+However, I didn’t really tell anyone (out of embarrassment? shame? guilt?
+I’ll let you decide…) until the time we had Brian’s cousin and his family to dinner.
 Now this cousin is an incredible gourmet cook and has made us many memorable meals.
-Most of which he duplicated by taste from some fancy restaurant.
-In other words, way out of my league.

 Uh-oh.
-Gulp, "I...um...used sunflower seeds instead of pine nuts.
-Can I get anyone more water?"
+Gulp.
+“I…um…used sunflower seeds instead of pine nuts.
+Can I get anyone more water?”

-And get this- he says, "I don't usually like pesto, but this is really good!"
+And get this – he says, “I don’t usually like pesto, but this is really good!”

 If you're more of a connoisseur than I am, by all means, go with the pine nuts.
 For the rest of us, let's make a frugal pesto recipe.

-- lay the washed leaves in a layer on a dry tea towel
+- Lay the washed leaves in a layer on a dry tea towel.

-- if you need to break up the pesto tasks into harvesting/prepping and then making the pesto later, you can place this rolled, damp towel in a large baggie, seal it, and place it in the refrigerator.
-The basil will last for up to a week (though it's best after about four days)- there may be a few leaves that turn brown, but it keeps them remarkably well.
+- OR if you need to break up the pesto tasks into harvesting/prepping and then making the pesto later, you can place this rolled, damp towel in a large baggie, seal it, and place it in the refrigerator.
+The basil will last for up to a week (though it’s best after about four days)- there may be a few leaves that turn brown, but it keeps them remarkably well.

 Pesto freezes great and is SO nice to be able to enjoy that taste of summer all winter long!

-To freeze for later, you simply pour serving-size portions of pesto in containers for the freezer.
-I've saved little glass jars from things like marinated artichokes over the years specifically to use for freezing pesto and I've not had a problem with breakage since I've been reusing the jars.
-I like that they're easy to defrost and then serve directly on the table.
+You can see in the photo above that I reuse small glass jars from things like marinated artichokes for freezing pesto and I’ve not had a problem with breakage in the many years I’ve been reusing the jars.
+I like that they’re easy to defrost and then serve directly on the table.

-- Add a couple teaspoons of lemon juice to each batch of pesto I'll be freezing- this helps it last longer and stay a brighter green longer after opening (really - when I don't use it, it turns brown almost right after opening!).
+- Add a couple teaspoons of lemon juice to each batch of pesto you’ll be freezing- this helps it last longer and stay a brighter green longer after opening (really – when I don’t use it, it turns brown almost right after opening!).

 - Cover the pesto in the jars with a thin layer of olive oil which acts like a barrier to keep it fresher.
+So I actually use a little less oil when processing so I can add this layer that will be stirred in when defrosting and using.

 Frugal Homemade Pesto (with Secret Ingredient)